-Foods to boost your metabolism7 minutes reading
+Foods to boost your metabolism

 Your metabolism affects your weight, digestion, energy, and mood.
 It includes all of the physical and chemical processes your cells use for energy to keep you alive and healthy.

 All of this energy for metabolism comes from our food.
 The food we eat is broken down and the vitamins, minerals and other nutrients are absorbed.
 The calories are burned, fuelling metabolism (i.e. your cells), and excess is stored as fat.
 Generally speaking, the efficacy of this process is dependent on our thyroid gland which produces three hormones.
 These hormones act on almost every kind of cell in our body to increase cellular activity or metabolism.
 If there is too much or too little thyroid hormone, the metabolism of your entire body is impacted.